Shama (TV series)

-Shama is a 1976 Pakistani television series written by Fatima Surayya Bajia, based on the eponymous novel A.R.
+Shama is a 1976 Pakistani television series written by Fatima Surayya Bajia, based on the eponymous novel by A.R.
 Khatoon, and directed by Qasim Jalali.
 It first aired in 1976 on PTV and is now considered a cult classic.

 Plot

 A girl named Shama lives with her maternal family after the death of her mother and has a close relationship with her grandmother.